jnatchley/ChooseYourStory/Readme.md

 <br>

-The following features are currently not finalized and may change, this is just a list of features I am thinking about using

 1. Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program [x]

 --> Loop is implemented where user can continue to the program or exit it with "Q"